Updated: Sep 8, 2022

 For sure, if anger in your relationship turns to abuse or violence, get help or get out immediately.

 Remember, relationships don’t get angry, people do.
-But relationships definitely suffer from the impacts of people’s anger.
+But relationships definitely suffer from the impacts of anger.

 I can still remember the feeling I had as a kid when my dad was angry.
 Even if he was outside, and I was in the house, I still could feel it, afraid of what might happen if it got worse.
 Basically, my dad’s anger could be felt all over the property.

 Talking about anger is further complicated by our different experiences of anger.
 I remember when our daughter was younger, she would perceive many varieties of my mood as anger, even when I didn’t feel angry at all.
 To me, it might be a sensation of intense focus or animation.
-But to her, it was akin to anger and it was scary, just like I used to feel scared when my dad got angry (I wonder if he would say he was?).
+But to her, it was akin to anger and it was scary, just like I used to feel scared when my dad got angry (I wonder if my dad would have said he was angry?)
 It’s useful for any one of us to notice not just how we feel, but what the impact of our moods is on those around us.

 Sometimes anger seems to stem from a direct source.
 For instance, you might get angry because your partner calls you a derogatory name, or because your body breaks down so you can’t do what you want to do.

 Sometimes anger isn’t associated with a direct stimulus, but more of a habitual response to any form of discomfort.
-This mean you get angry when you feel scared, sad, hurt or insecure.
-I’ve talked to a lot of men who, like me, have learned that anger is a more acceptable feeling to display than sadness or fear or insecurity, so without thinking we overlay these other feelings with anger.
+This means you get angry when you feel scared, sad, hurt or insecure.
+I’ve talked to a lot of men who, like me, have learned that anger is a more acceptable feeling to display than sadness, fear or insecurity, so we automatically overlay these other feelings with anger.

 An angry person is almost always thinking to themselves, consciously or unconsciously, “I’m not going to get what I want … I never get what I want”.